A central limit theorem for star-generators of $S_{\infty}$, which relates to the law of a GUE matrix: Introduction

 \begin{corollary} The Laplace transform (or equivalently, the exponential moment-generating function) of $\mu_d$ is defined for all $z \in \bC$, and has the explicit formula

 where the polynomial $Q_d$ is picked from (\ref{eqn:57f}). \end{corollary}

-\begin{remark} (1) From Corollary \ref{cor:12} and general considerations on the Laplace transform it follows that, for $d \geq 2$, the probability measure $\mu_d$ is absolutely continuous with respect to Lebesgue measure, with density of the form $( 2 \pi )^{-1/2} P_d (t) e^{-t^2 d^2 / (2d-2)}$, where $P_d$ is an even polynomial of degree $2d-2$ with rational coefficients. \footnote{ For $d=1$ it is immediately inferred, either from Equation (\ref{eqn:11a}) or from Equation (\ref{eqn:12a}), that $\mu_1$ is the Dirac mass at $0$.} Moreover, the coefficients of $P_d$ can be obtained out of those of the polynomial $Q_d$ from Equation (\ref{eqn:57f}) by solving a triangular system of linear equations.
-Here is, concretely, how the density of the distribution $\mu_d$ looks like for some small values of $d$:
+\begin{remark} (1) From Corollary \ref{cor:12} and general considerations on the Laplace transform it follows that, for $d \geq 2$, the probability measure $\mu_d$ is absolutely continuous \footnote{ For $d=1$ it is immediately inferred, either from Equation (\ref{eqn:11a}) or from Equation (\ref{eqn:12a}), that $\mu_1$ is the Dirac mass at $0$.} with respect to Lebesgue measure, with density of the form $P_d (t) e^{-t^2 d^2 / (2d-2)}$, where $P_d$ is an even polynomial of degree $2d-2$.
+Moreover, the coefficients of $P_d$ can be obtained out of those of the polynomial $Q_d$ from Equation (\ref{eqn:57f}) by solving a triangular system of linear equations.
+For instance, for $d=2$ and $d=3$ one gets

 (2) The sum $\gamma_1 + \cdots + \gamma_n$ appearing in (\ref{eqn:1d}) is unitarily conjugated to the sum of transpositions $(1, n+1) + (2, n+1) + \cdots + (n,n+1) \in \bC [ S_{\infty} ]$, which goes under the name of ``Jucys-Murphy element''.
 Due to this fact, Theorem \ref{thm:11} can be re-stated as a result about the limit distribution for the sequence of centered and renormalized Jucys-Murphy elements.